The DESI DR1 Peculiar Velocity Survey: growth rate measurements from the maximum likelihood fields method: Data and simulation

 \subsection{Mock catalogues}

 The mock peculiar velocity catalogues are produced to closely replicate the data of the DESI DR1 peculiar velocity catalogue and allow us to test whether our methodology is unbiased before it is applied to the data.
-The 675 mocks are produced with the base \(\Lambda\)CDM cosmology from the \textsc{AbacuSummit} simulations \citep{Maksimova_2021, Garrison_2021, Hadzhiyska_2021}.
+The 675 mocks are produced with the base \(\Lambda\)CDM cosmology from the \textsc{AbacusSummit} simulations \citep{Maksimova_2021, Garrison_2021, Hadzhiyska_2021}.
 There are 25 different realisations, and we subsample each realisation to 27 different mocks.
-The mocks are all generated at the snapshot redshift of 0.2 with the fiducial \(f\sigma_8 = 0.462\) calculated based on the fiducial cosmology.
+The mocks are all generated at the snapshot redshift of 0.2 with the fiducial \(f\sigma_8 = 0.462\) calculated based on the fiducial cosmology\footnote{We used redshift of 0.2 since the value of \(f\sigma_8\) does not change greatly, and this snapshot redshift was used to build the DESI official BGS mock catalogues and has been extensively tested \citep{DESIY1_mock}.}.
 We refer the readers to ref.~\citep{DESIY1_mock} for more detailed information on the construction of the mocks.